-It is in the above context that Oxfam India initiated a programme to highlight the human rights issues While money is an issue, the other factor is the loss in the supply chain and influence both private of daily wages if they had to take a leave to see a sector (mainly mills, factories) and government to doctor or even recover.
-Any loss of wages will make bring a change in the lives of sugarcane cutters it worse for these families who are already living who are otherwise invisible.
-The programme is in hand to mouth.
-Most of the cane cutters we met 60 villages of Beed, Osmanabad and Ahmednagar were uninformed about the labour registrations districts where we will be mobilising around and so had never registered their names.
-This 12,000 workers to ensure their basic rights of meant that they have always remained outside minimum wages, decent working conditions and of the ambit of any social security net that they linking them with social protection schemes.
-We government might have for them. are also working in the catchment of 15 factories to provide the migrant workers decent working conditions and minimum wages.
+While money is an issue, the other factor is the loss of daily wages if they had to take a leave to see a doctor or even recover.
+Any loss of wages will make it worse for these families who are already living hand to mouth.
+Most of the cane cutters we met were uninformed about the labour registrations and so had never registered their names.
+This meant that they have always remained outside of the ambit of any social security net that they government might have for them.